knhnd/react-ts-framework/README.md

 This is a framework file for the React project with TypeScript.

-## Branches
+## Branch

 - main
-  - Don't use this branch
+  - This is an original Template.
+Don't use this branch.
 - develop
-  - This is a development branch
+  - This is branch is for fixing original template.

-## Design

-Material Design

-## Database

-Firebase Firestore
+- ○○○-template
+  - This is an each templates

-## Hosting
+## Templates

-Firebase Hosting